Financial Assistance for CAPRELSA

 If you have commercial health insurance…

 The CAPRELSA Co-Pay Assistance Program is here to help you with the cost of CAPRELSA.
-If your out-of-pocket costs associated with CAPRELSA are over $50, you may be eligible for assistance for up to $20,000 of your out-of-pocket expenses per calendar year.
+If your out-of-pocket costs associated with CAPRELSA are over $50, you may be eligible for assistance up to the program maximum per calendar year.
 If you have questions about eligibility or program benefits, please call the CAPRELSA Access Support Program at 1‑800‑367‑4999.

 If you are uninsured…